Pic of MXR System Preamp II with link to hi-res version

 Overlay of M-140 in red and M-150 PCB B&W photo

 The scanner photo (from the old days) is a bit blurry but a casual perusal of the board shows a very close resemblance.
-My M-150 originally had an add-on board providing a second phono preamp.
-I believe that it was the main difference between the two models.
+My M-150 originally had an add-on board for a second phono preamp, soldered on top of the main board.
+That is the only difference found between the two models.

 Below: Half-page ad for the MXR-140, which appeared in Stereo Review, September, 1980.